- Human Resources and Equal Opportunity

 Designated Lactation Room

-The Gender Equity Center, located in Commons 203, has a private lactation room available for all mothers to pump or nurse during the day.
+The Gender Equity Center has a private lactation room available for all mothers to pump or nurse during the day.
 They also have a refrigerator to safely store pumped milk until it's time to go home.
 The lactation room is available for use by students, staff, and faculty.
 Employees may contact the Gender Equity Center at (760) 750-4988 to reserve a specific time or may visit their website at http://www.csusm.edu/geneq/services/mothers.html for more information.

 Other Lactation Spaces

-If the faculty or staff member does not have a personal office, or if the Gender Equity Center is located too far from the employees’ workspace to make it practical to use, Human Resources and Equal Opportunity will work with the employee’s supervisor to identify a private lactation space.
+If the faculty or staff member does not have a personal office, or if the designated lactation spaces above are located too far from the employees’ workspace to make it practical to use, Human Resources and Equal Opportunity will work with the employee’s supervisor to identify a private lactation space.
 The space will be free from intrusion from co-workers and the public and will be available to the nursing mother when needed.

 Nursing mothers who plan to express milk while at work are encouraged to contact Human Resources and Equal Opportunity at (760) 750-4416 prior to their return from maternity leave to identify lactation spaces and discuss options for break times.